-This statement, approved by our Board on 21 March 2023 is made by St. Modwen Properties Limited on behalf of itself and its subsidiary company as at 31 December 2022, St. Modwen Developments Limited.
-This statement has been published in accordance with the Modern Slavery Act 2015 and sets out the steps taken by St. Modwen to prevent modern slavery and human trafficking in its business and supply chains during the financial year to December 2022.
+This statement, approved by our Board on 26 June 2024 is made by Lis Super Topco Limited.
+This statement has been published in accordance with the Modern Slavery Act 2015 and sets out the steps taken by St. Modwen to prevent modern slavery and human trafficking in its business and supply chains during the financial year to 31 December 2023.